astro/microvm.nix/doc/src/simple-network.md

 ## A bridge to link TAP interfaces

-To make your MicroVM available, use a TAP interface to get a virtual network interface on the host to represent the Ethernet segment to your network.
-It is possible to assign individual IP configuration to these individual interfaces but that comes at some configuration effort.
-Let networkd create a bridge instead:
+To make your MicroVM reachable, use a TAP interface to get a virtual Ethernet interface on the host.
+Although it is possible to assign individual IP configuration to these individual interfaces, let us avoid the additional configuration effort and create a bridge instead:
 ```nix
 systemd.network = {
   netdevs."10-microvm" = {